 - Applicants whose native language is not English must demonstrate English proficiency.

-Women’s Studies reviewers look for the following when making their decisions: some Women’s Studies background and experience in interdisciplinary studies; outstanding grades and GRE scores; strong letters of recommendation; and a fit with the program in terms of a possible mentor(s).
+Women’s and Gender Studies reviewers look for the following when making their decisions: some Women’s and Gender Studies background and experience in interdisciplinary studies; outstanding grades; strong letters of recommendation; and a fit with the program in terms of a possible mentor(s).
 For information on our joint departments, please review the appropriate graduate website for English, History, or Psychology.

-Applications are submitted to the Women’s Studies Department, but successful applicants are approved by both Women’s Studies and the other unit.
+Applications are submitted to the Women’s and Gender Studies Department, but successful applicants are approved by both Women’s and Gender Studies and the other unit.
 In the past, we have typically admitted 2–3 students per year in each of the joint PhD programs.